 SAGE VALLEY - 17 POINTS

-Let's get the first thing out of the way.
-There is something very odd about Sage Valley as a club.
 The story goes that the owner didn't get into Augusta National so decided to build his own version a few miles away.
-In some ways he has taken it a little too far.
-You walk in and there is a huge portrait of Jay Haas in a green jacket.
-Yes, a green jacket.
-Members here wear them too.
-Small world.
-The holes are all names after flowers on the course, the caddies wear white jumpsuits.
+You walk in and there is a huge portrait of member Jay Haas in a green jacket.
+You got that right, a green jacket.
+Members here coincidentally wear them.
+In some ways he has taken the Augusta thing a little too far.
+The holes are all named after flowers on the course, the caddies wear white jumpsuits.
 You get the idea.

-It's got a reputation as a very exclusive club though and one where the pros practice ahead of Augusta – we were there in April and Bubba Watson and Fred Couples were both warming up the week before the Masters.
+It's got a reputation as a very exclusive club though and one where the pros practice ahead of Augusta – we played it Masters week and Bubba Watson and Fred Couples were both warming up the week before.
+The service here is off-the-charts top end and they have tried hard to make this feel like a members' club for high rollers.
+To be honest that all left me feeling a little cold.
+It's obviously really hard to create the feeling of an old established golf club by just throwing money at it.

-It wouldn't be true to say the course itself is in the same condition as Augusta, that would be near impossible, but it sure isn't bad.
-We played it towards the end of the Masters week and the course was getting c 200 rounds a day rather than the usual 20 so it is no surprise that standards had slipped a little - quite a lot of divots and pitch marks around - but they were still very good.
+It wouldn't be true to say the course itself was in the same condition as Augusta, that would be near impossible, but it sure wasn't bad.
+We played it towards the end of the Masters week and the course was getting c 200 rounds a day rather than the usual 20 so it is no surprise that standards had slipped a little - quite a lot of divots and pitch marks around - but it was still very good.

 The course itself is fairly long - 7,400 off the back and 6,700 from the members tees - but with plenty of elevated tees it doesn't ever feel horribly long , although there are a lot of long irons or woods into the par 4s for your second shot.